-The wait time at Vietnam airport for visa on arrival depends largely on the numbers of arrivals and time of arrival.
-Some airports are very busy during peak hours, some are less busy, lets take a look on our wait time comparison chart below:
+Wait time for Vietnam visa on arrival depends largely on the number of arrivals and time of arrival.
+Some airports are very busy during peak hours, some are less busy, let’s take a look at our wait time comparison chart below:

-*This is an average wait time for non-holiday as it will be much busier during New Year, Christmas and Lunar New Year Holiday.
+*This is an average wait time for non-holiday as it will be much busier during New Year, Christmas, and Lunar New Year holidays.

 |Airport (BusiScore)||Wait time (Average)||Peak hours|